rjaros/kvision-guide/part-1-fundamentals/setting-up.md

 ## Production

-To build complete application optimized for production run:
+To build a complete application optimized for production, run:

 ```text
 ./gradlew -Pprod=true clean distZip                   (on Linux)